This post may contain affiliate links. Please read our disclosure policy.

 - In a medium pot, bring 1 cup of water to a boil.
 Once boiling, add corn and cover.
 Bring back to a simmer and cook for about 4-5 minutes or until the corn is cooked through.

-- Drain water and return the corn to a pan and cook until a few pieces are a little browned/charred.
+- Drain water.
+Return the corn to a pan and cook until a few pieces are a little browned/charred.
 Add butter and the mayo-crema mixture and cook until combined.

 - Divide into cups and top with cotijja, chili powder, and cilantro.
 Serve warm.